fbada/Jenkins-mvn-ppl/README.md

 Replace `your-jenkins-url`, `your-job-name`, and `YOUR_TOKEN` with your actual Jenkins URL, job name, and the token you've set up, respectively.

 Now, your Jenkins job should be set up to run automatically whenever a change is made in your repository.
-The pipeline will run based on your Jenkinsfile.
+The pipeline will run based on your Jenkinsfile in the root directory.